RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Plokhy, Serhii, The Russo-Ukrainian War.
 The Return of History.
 A guide to the war by one of Ukraine’s foremost historians.

 Snyder, Timothy, The History of Ukraine.
 (Yale lecture series on YouTube).
-I highly recommend these lectures to anyone who wants to better understand Ukraine and Russia's murderous invasion of the country, which posed no threat to anyone.
+I highly recommend these lectures to anyone who wants to better understand Ukraine and Russia's murderous invasion of a country that posed no threat to Russian security.
 Synder explains how, despite Vladimir Putin's claims, Ukraine is a nation with its own history.
 Ukrainians and Russians have common historical, linguistic, and cultural roots, but they are different peoples and have been for centuries.
 (For example, the Ukrainian language is closer to Polish than Russian.)
-Snyder also teaches his students how to think historically, and why history is so vital for functioning democracies.
+Snyder also teaches his students how to think historically, and explains why history is so vital for functioning democracies.
 Check out the first lecture and see for yourself!

 Urban Studies & Architecture